mtao/nyu-intro-to-computer-science/slides/welcome.md

 1. Brightspace Discussions
 1. Tutoring
 1. Meet before/after class
+    - Better on mondays with my current schedule
+1. Office hours
+    - Tuesday 3-4 by me
+    - Thursday 3-4 by grader
-1. Email me (put course code in subject)
+1. Email me
+    - put course code in subject
+    - send text when possible
+    - no pictures of screens

 ---